AnnMane/customers-shopping/README.md

 ## Technologies Used
 - PostgreSQL (pgAdmin4, VS Code)
 - SQL queries for data extraction and analysis
-- Python for data exploration and visualization (optional)
+- Python for data exploration and visualization
-- Power BI for interactive dashboards (optional)
+- Power BI for interactive dashboards
 ## Project Structure
 1. Import and clean data
 2. Perform sales and product analysis